Transworld Systems Debt Collection: Your Rights and Options Explained

 Requesting a debt validation letter from Transworld Systems Inc.

-Under federal law, Transworld Systems must send you a Notice of Debt within 5 days of their initial contact.
-This notice should contain specific information about your alleged debt.
+Under federal law, a debt collector must include specific validation information in its initial communication with you.
+Or if it is not included there, send you a written validation notice within five days of that first contact.
+The notice should identify the debt, the creditor, and your rights to dispute the debt and request verification.
 If you haven’t received this notice or want additional verification, formally request a debt validation letter.
 This is your legal right, and TSI must comply.

 What to look for in the validation